 I am the co-founder and Chairwoman Emeritus of Hineinu: Jewish Community of All Abilities, the first-ever grassroots disability initiative between all major branches of Judaism.
 I was also three times awarded the Humanities Scholar-in-Residence Fellowship at the Ortza Institute in Europe’s Basque Country, where I taught master classes in the psychology and sociology of performance art movements.

 I have a master’s degree from the Columbia University School of Social Work with a concentration in clinical practice and I am doctoral candidate in Pastoral Counseling at the Hebrew Union College-Jewish Institute of Religion.
-I am LGBTQAI+/sexuality, gender, and relationship Non Conforming-positive ordained Interfaith/Interspiritual reverend through the One Spirit Interfaith Seminary, a ground-breaking professional training institute that integrates the ancient wisdom of the world’s sacred traditions with modern psychology.
+I am LGBTQAI+, sexuality, gender, and Alternative Relationship Affirming ordained Interfaith/Interspiritual reverend through the One Spirit Interfaith Seminary, a ground-breaking professional training institute that integrates the ancient wisdom of the world’s sacred traditions with modern psychology.
 I currently mentor masters and PhD students, and supervise psychotherapists, mental health counselors, sex educators, and psychologists.
 I am also a clinical consultant and professional development adviser to national and global health, mental health and disabilities agencies.
 I have published numerous articles on counseling and mental health topics, and have spoken at more than 200 professional conferences and workshops.